Feuerlabs/exosense_specs/doc/exodm.md

     }

-**List all accounts in the Exosense Server**<br>This command will list all accounts created in the Exosense Server. <br><br>This command allows for chunks of the result set to be returned to facilitate a sequential retrieval of accounts.
+**List all accounts in the Exosense Server**<br>This command will list all accounts created in the Exosense Server.
+This command can only be executed by the sysadm user.<br><br>This command allows for chunks of the result set to be returned to facilitate a sequential retrieval of accounts.

 #### descriptions
 <dl><dt>n</dt>